 - 1. Flight may be conducted under Visual Flight Rules using the criteria in this section. - 2.
 The appropriate and current VFR charts must be onboard the aircraft. - 3.
 The flight should be conducted utilizing flight following services provided by Air Traffic Control when appropriate on a cross country. - 4.
 If the arrival airport does not have an instrument approach available, a contingency plan for an alternate airport that has an acceptable instrument approach will be considered.
-The meteorological conditions for the entire flight must be at least 1,000 ft above the highest instrument approach minimums published at the arrival or potential alternate airport.

-- 5. No VFR flight, day or night, will be conducted when there is less than three miles visibility on any segment of the trip. - 6.
+The meteorological conditions for the entire flight must be at least 1,000 ft above the highest instrument approach minimums published at the arrival or potential alternate airport. - 5.
+No VFR flight, day or night, will be conducted when there is less than three miles visibility on any segment of the trip. - 6.
 VFR night landings should be made only to runways with vertical guidance, for example, VASI/PAPI, ILS Glideslope or published VNAV approach guidance. - 7.
+Except for takeoff and landing, no aircraft shall be operated in VFR flight less than 1,000 ft above the highest obstacle within three miles of the route to be

-Except for take off and landing, no aircraft operations are permitted below 1000 AGL and may not be any closer than 500 feet to ANY obstacle.
-These minimums will be increased to 2,000 AGL and 1,000 feet in mountainous terrain. - 8.
-No Special VFR is permitted without board approval.
-Board approval will only be granted to instrument rated pilots. - 9.
+- flown (2,000 ft for mountainous terrain).
+I. VFR-on-Top operations are permitted. - 8.
+No Special VFR is permitted without board approval. - 9.
 VFR-on-Top must remain with ATC services until a visual landing can be made.